The UNC Policy Manual

 I. Any substantive change in a licensed program.
 If the institution is accredited and the institution’s accreditor has a substantive change policy, the term “substantive change” as used herein shall include all circumstances considered by the institution’s accreditor to be a substantive change.
 “Substantive change” as used herein shall also include a change in the delivery method of more than one-fourth of the courses constituting a licensed program; or

 VIII.
 Delegation to the President.
 If the staff report is complete pursuant to section V.D.2., above, an institution which seeks to begin postsecondary degree activity prior to the next regularly scheduled meeting of the Board may be issued a license by the president or designee.
 The issuance of such a license is committed to the discretion of the president or designee and should ordinarily only occur upon a showing of hardship to the institution, students, or prospective students.
-In order for such a license to remain in effect past the next regularly scheduled meeting of the Board, the Board must ratify the issuance of the license at its next regularly scheduled meeting.
+For such a license to remain in effect past the next regularly scheduled meeting of the Board at which postsecondary degree licensure matters are on the agenda, the Board must ratify the issuance of the license at that meeting.

 IX.
 End of Licensure